JeffSmith-ok/GitHub_Upload/README.md

 2. Use the `sum` function to calculate the total of all loans in the list.
 3. Using the sum of all loans and the total number of loans, calculate the average loan price.
 4. Print all calculations with descriptive messages.

-"""Part 2: Analyze Loan Data.
+Part 2: Analyze Loan Data.

 Secondly, I will analyze the loan to determine the investment evaluation.